Complete Guide to Heating and Lighting Your PVC Reptile Enclosure

 General Guidelines review:

-For ambient heat in the enclosure, the best & safest option for PVC cages is a properly sized Radiant Heat Panel (RHP).
+- For ambient heat in the enclosure, a great option for PVC cages is a properly sized Radiant Heat Panel (RHP).

-A heat lamp on one side is another great option for maintaining ambient temperature, creating a heat gradient and a basking spot.
-Always have something underneath the lamp so it is not directly shining on the PVC.
+- A heat lamp on one side is another great option for maintaining ambient temperature, creating a heat gradient and a basking spot.
+Always have something underneath the lamp so it is not directly pointing on bare PVC.

-You can use any lighting with your enclosure, read up on the requirements of your specific pet on the strength and longevity of light they need.
+You can use any lighting with your enclosure and variety is encouraged.
+Read up on the requirements of your specific pet on the strength and longevity of light they need.

-This is not meant to discourage you!
-Part of the fun of getting a reptile is learning how to create the perfect environment for it and maintaining it.
+Part of the fun of caring for a reptile resident, is learning how to create the perfect environment for it and maintaining it.
 Enjoy the journey and bond with your friend as you research everything that you can do to make their home the best for the both of you!
-Once you set up heat & light yourself once, you'll never go back, the freedom is just too good! 😉